isaink/VERSE/Docs/MVP.md

 ### VERSE

-A online platform for reader users.
+A online platform for books lovers & reader users.

 An App for people who want save and read their favorites books.